cyclosproject/ng-translation-gen/README.md

 ```

 ## Starting in watch mode
-Running `ng-translation-gen --watch` will keep watching modified files in the
+Running `node_modules/.bin/ng-translation-gen --watch` will keep watching modified
-input directory and regenerating translations as the files are modified on disk.
+files in the input directory and regenerating translations as the files are modified
+on disk.
 This can speed up development.

 ## Setting up a node script
 Regardless If your Angular project was generated or is managed by